AI-agents-in-k8s/AIRE-agent/README.md

 This repo contains the code for the AI Agents in Kubernetes book.

-Pre-requisites:
+## Pre-requisites:
-- Have a working Kubernetes cluster
+* Have a working Kubernetes cluster
-- Installed kgateway (with agentgateway data plane enabled), kagent and kmcp (unless it is merged into kagent).
+* Installed kgateway (with agentgateway data plane enabled), kagent and kmcp (unless it is merged into kagent).

+## Steps
 1. Deploy the AIRE-agent using kubectl:

 ```bash